gustavneustadt/BadgeWizard/README.md

 - Native interface for macOS

 ## Current Status
 This project is in early development.
-More features and improvements coming soon!
+More features and improvements coming soon.

 ## Credits
 The app is inspired by the [firmware](https://github.com/fossasia/badgemagic-firmware) and [Flutter App](https://github.com/fossasia/badgemagic-app), open sourced by FOSSASIA.